AlbertLi19/WSUCptSCapstone-MMM-AI/README.md

 navigate to the project directory run the command python .\src\app\main.py
+**Only works after all requirements are installed, doing this in a virtual enviornment is recommended (see installation steps)**

 ## Known Problems

 Minor bug fixes required in crater analysis

+There is a possibility of errors due to dependency downloads, should this occur attempt downloading each requirement listed in requirements.txt individually.
+Versions can be ignored if this is required, simply download whichever one you can.

+More recent Python version might cause failures as well, currently unknown.
+Python version 3.9.13 confirmed to work.

 ## Additional Documentation